 - (a) Effective Date.
-The Plan shall be effective as of [], 2017, which was the date of its approval by the Board (the "Effective Date"), subject to approval of the Plan by the stockholders of the Company within 12 months of the Effective Date (with such approval of stockholders being a condition to the right of each Participant to receive any Awards or benefits hereunder).
-Any Awards granted under the Plan prior to such approval of stockholders shall be effective as of the date of grant (unless, with respect to any Award, the Committee specifies otherwise at the time of grant), but no such Award may be exercised or settled, and no restrictions relating to any Award may lapse, prior to such stockholder approval, and if stockholders fail to approve the Plan as specified hereunder, any such Award shall be canceled. - (b) Expiration Date.
+The Plan shall be effective as of May 10, 2017, which was the date of its approval by the Board and the stockholder of the Company, SEACOR Holdings (the "Effective Date"). - (b) Expiration Date.
 No Award will be granted under the Plan more than ten years after the Effective Date, but all Awards granted on or prior to such date will continue in effect thereafter subject to the terms thereof and of the Plan.

-2017 EMPLOYEE STOCK PURCHASE PLAN
+SEACOR MARINE HOLDINGS INC. 2017 EMPLOYEE STOCK PURCHASE PLAN

-Article I PURPOSE AND DEFINITIONS
+PURPOSE AND DEFINITIONS

-1.01 Purpose.
+- 1.01 Purpose.
 The SEACOR Marine Holdings Inc. 2017 Employee Stock Purchase Plan, as amended from time to time (the "Plan"), provides a convenient method of acquiring shares of stock of SEACOR Marine Holdings Inc. (the "Company"), if you are eligible to participate.
-The Plan is intended to qualify as an employee stock purchase plan under section 423 of the Internal Revenue Code of 1986, as amended (the "Code"), but is not intended to be subject to section 401(a) of the Code or the Employee Retirement Income Security Act of 1974, as amended.
+The Plan is intended to qualify as an employee stock purchase plan under section 423 of the Internal Revenue Code of 1986, as amended (the "Code"), but is not intended to be subject to section 401(a) of the Code or the Employee Retirement Income Security Act of 1974, as amended. - 1.02 Definitions.

-1.02 Definitions.
 A term defined in the Plan shall have the meaning ascribed to it wherever it is used herein unless the context indicates otherwise.